pec0ra/buvic/README.md

 Releases have a version in the form `vMAJOR.MINOR` (e.g `v1.2`).

+The recommended way to create a release is to do it in the [github](https://github.com/pec0ra/buvic/releases) interface.
+Click on the button `Draft a new release`, enter the version (e.g. `v1.2`) as tag and release title and the changelog as description.

+Docker hub will automatically build the corresponding docker image (Note: it takes about half an hour until the images are built).

-To create a new release, create a new tag with the version as a name:
+If you don't have access to github, it is also possible to create a release with git by creating a new tag with the version as a name:
 ```
 git tag v1.2 -a -m "UV Server v1.2"
 ```